Installation#

 sudo cat /etc/letsencrypt/live/mymarble.com/fullchain.pem /etc/letsencrypt/live/mymarble.com/privkey.pem > cert.pem

-echo "export SSL_CERTIFICATE=$(pwd)/cert.pem" >> env.local
+echo "export BIRDHOUSE_SSL_CERTIFICATE=$(pwd)/cert.pem" >> env.local

 # Start the server

-./pavics-compose.sh up -d
+birdhouse compose up -d